-You'll cover more advanced scientific topics and techniques across ecology and conservation biology.
+You'll cover more advanced scientific topics and techniques in areas such as animal biology, genetics, ecology and conservation.

 You'll also get the opportunity to participate in a two-week intensive project.
 This could be in the field, or in the lab, working in an area such as molecular biology, genetics, or even wildlife forensics.